CCBIO906/CCBIO906_CancerGenomics_2023/README.md

 Most of the lectures are available here (200MB download).
 In a few cases a referring paper is added instead of lecture slides.
 https://filesender.sikt.no/?s=download&token=a8331457-8f6b-4281-b7c7-408876d7b075
-File available for download until late November.
+File available for download within November.
 **Please, these are only intended for your use, do not forward or share to anyone else.**

 ### 7) Course feedback